-To this end, the architects ZJA designed a more than 175 meter long and 6-storey high building with an open character and a striking aluminium slat façade, with high ambitions regards the appearance as a striking business card for the entire area, and with light, colour and use of materials playing an important role.
+To this end, the architectural office ZJA designed a more than 175 meter long and 6-storey high building with an open character and a striking aluminium slat façade, with high ambitions regards the appearance as a striking business card for the entire area, and with light, colour and use of materials playing an important role.
 The building follows the curvature of the A16 and in doing so, emphasizes the identity of the building and its relationship with the motorway.
 Additionally, the building partially converts the metro and bus station into an underpass.
 The result is a striking node, which acts as a reference image for the high-end Brain Park office area.
 Social security was given a leading role in the design, for example by paying careful attention to the lighting levels, ensuring that clear and long sight lines contribute to a feeling of safety and a natural orientation, and by ensuring adequate transgression of daylight by incorporating a spacious loft.

 Routing and recognition